babelouest/glewlwyd/docs/REGISTER.md

 ![plugin-register](screenshots/plugin-register.png)

 In the administration page, go to `Parameters/Plugins` and add a new plugin by clicking on the `+` button.
 In the modal, enter a name and a display name (the name must be unique among all user backend instances).
-Select the type `Register new user plugin` in the Type dropdown button.
+Select the type `Register new user plugin` in the Type drop-down button.

 Below is the definition of all parameters.